 - Negative feedback should be taken seriously, but it merits further investigation.
 Ask probing questions to discover why this feedback is being given, and whether it is in fact deserved.
 It may necessitate contacting other references to verify or absolve any negative comments.

 - Facts-only answers, such as merely confirming employee, company name, and dates of employment, may indicate simply a company with bare-bones references policies, or it could mean a dissatisfactory work history.
 In this case, you may rely on straightforward yes-or-no questions (such as #5 in the above list) to get the information you need.

 - Inconsistencies between information given by a candidate and by a referee should set off alarm bells.
 Continue to ask clarifying questions to ensure you are not misinterpreting information given by a reference.
 It may become necessary to ask a candidate to explain any discrepancies, if the reference is still positive.

-Getting the Real Picture with Trusted Reference Check Solutions
+Best Practices Use Trusted Reference Check Solutions

 Asking the right questions is key, but what if you don’t get detailed, honest answers?
 Reference checks conducted by phone can sometimes bring you general answers or biased feedback.
 By using a digital reference check solution, references are able to rate the candidate, and often leave much more detailed feedback.
 This information can be paramount in ensuring sure you make the right hire.